polyrhythm-project/polyrhythm-website/about/index.md

 ## Project Funding ##

-The building of the Suter (1980) Corpus was supported by research grants from the Whitney Humanities Center (Yale University) and the Hampton Research Fund (University of British Columbia).
+The digitization of the Suter (1980) Corpus was supported by research grants from the Whitney Humanities Center (Yale University) and the Hampton Research Fund (University of British Columbia).